sirthias/borer/site/src/main/paradox/01-design-principles.md

 Also, it doesn't rely on reflection in any way.
 All information about the types to encode and decode must be statically available at the encoding/decoding point.
-With the exception of `sealed` ADT hierarchies (which are supported out of the box with the `borer-derivation` module) this means that you need to define yourself how to represent type information of abstract types on the wire!
+With the exception of `sealed` ADT hierarchies (which are supported out of the box with the @ref:[`borer-derivation`](04-borer-derivation.md) module) this means that you need to define yourself how to represent type information of abstract types on the wire!

 Another design principle has been to implement _borer_'s core module without relying on Scala macros or depending on any external libraries.
 This should make _borer_ easily maintainable for the foreseeable future and reduces its weight as a dependency of your applications (which can be especially important with [scala.js]).

-(Note: The `borer-derivation` module _does_ rely on macros for deriving encoder/decoder type classes, but its use is completely optional.
+(Note: The @ref:[`borer-derivation`](04-borer-derivation.md) module _does_ rely on macros for deriving codec type classes, but its use is completely optional.)

   [Scala]: https://www.scala-lang.org/
   [scala.js]: https://www.scala-js.org/